2 University of South Florida doctoral students were promising young researchers. Now a roommate is charged in their killing

 Their loss is being felt far from the Tampa Bay area.
 Both students had planned to travel to Bangladesh over their summer break.

-Investigators called Bristy’s family in Bangladesh to say they believed she may be dead, based on the amount of blood found in Limon and the suspect’s shared apartment, Bristy’s brother told CNN affiliate WTSP.
+Investigators called Bristy’s family in Bangladesh to say they believed she may be dead, based on the amount of blood found in the apartment Limon shared with the suspect, Bristy’s brother told CNN affiliate WTSP.
 CNN has reached out to her brother and the sheriff’s office for details.

 Limon’s family told CNN they were anxiously waiting to learn what happened to the joyful, young researcher.